hoomanbarzan/mywebsite/_pages/about.md

 </div>

-<br/>I am the head of the artificial intelligence team at the Research in Orthopedic Computer Science (ROCS) lab, Balgrist University Hospital, Zurich.
-I am interested in the cross-section between computer vision, computer assisted surgery, artificial intelligence and mixed reality.
-Through my primary line of research, I focus on developing advanced surgical navigation methods and techniques using novel breakthroughs in machine learning and augmented reality.
-My vision is to use the said modern technologies to develop low-profile and non-intrusive computer assisted surgery solutions with the hope of increasing their clinical adoption rate.
-Through my neumerous conversations with various stakeholders in this field, I have heard the following sentence in different variations and tones:
+<br/>I lead the Artificial Intelligence team at the Research in Orthopedic Computer Science (ROCS) Lab at Balgrist University Hospital in Zurich.
+My research lies at the intersection of computer vision, computer-assisted surgery, artificial intelligence, and mixed reality.
+I am particularly focused on developing advanced surgical navigation techniques that leverage cutting-edge machine learning and augmented reality technologies.

+My overarching goal is to create low-profile, non-intrusive computer-assisted surgical solutions that seamlessly integrate into existing clinical workflows, ultimately promoting higher adoption rates in real-world settings.
+Throughout numerous conversations with clinicians and stakeholders in the field, one sentiment consistently emerges in various forms:

->"If an assistive computer technology takes me an additional 20 minutes to setup, I'd rather do it myself than to rely on the ... computer"
+>“If a computer-assisted tool takes me 20 extra minutes to set up, I’d rather just do it myself.”

-But to me the message is clear and simple: new technologies should respect the clinical workflow, not the other way around!
-Our community has been successful in transitioning advanced AI solutions into the MedTech realm specifically for preoperative and postoperative applications; however, dedicated Intraoperative solutions are scarce in today's climate due to challenges in intraoperative data collection and curation.
-Through my research efforts, I aim at bridging the said gap and applying the emerging AI models for use in intraoperative conditions.
+To me, the message is clear: new technologies must adapt to clinical workflows—not the other way around.

+While the medical technology community has made significant progress in applying AI to preoperative and postoperative tasks, the intraoperative space remains largely underdeveloped.
+This gap is primarily due to the challenges of acquiring and curating intraoperative data.
+Through my research, I strive to address this gap by developing AI-powered solutions that are specifically tailored for intraoperative use, with the aim of improving both surgical precision and clinical efficiency.

-Through my daily work, I am very fortunate to have constant communication and collaboration with people from a diverse range of backgrounds: computer science, orthopedic surgery, AI and the broader engineering field.
-In this role, I manage the AI team within  the ROCS lab and supervise technical M.Sc. and PhD students as well as medical residents who are involved in the experimental aspects of our work.
+In my day-to-day work, I’m fortunate to collaborate closely with professionals from diverse backgrounds—including computer science, orthopedic surgery, artificial intelligence, and engineering.
+As the manager of the AI team within the ROCS Lab, I supervise both technical MSc and PhD students, as well as medical residents who contribute to the experimental and clinical aspects of our research.

 <img src="/images/about/X23D-logo.png" width="500"/>

-Through my academic research, I have recently co-founded X23D AG, which is a startup company aiming at providing advanced surgical navigation solutions that can be effortlessly integrated in the existing surgical workflow.
-We at X23D AG are a growing team of software developers and clinicians, pursuing a commercialization pathway for our reimagined computer assisted surgery products.
-I am the Chief Executive officer at X23D AG and a member of the board.
+Through my academic research, I recently co-founded X23D AG, a startup dedicated to delivering advanced surgical navigation solutions designed for seamless integration into existing clinical workflows.
+At X23D AG, we are a growing team of software engineers and clinicians, committed to bringing a new generation of reimagined computer-assisted surgery products to market.
+I serve as the Chief Executive Officer and a member of the board.

 <a href="https://scholar.google.ca/citations?user=l-OV7G8AAAAJ&hl=en&oi=ao" class="button button--small">My Google Scholar Page</a>
 <a href="https://www.linkedin.com/in/hooman-esfandiari-b852b588/" class="button button--small">My Linkedin Page</a>